ladybug-tools/spider/analemma3d/readme-analemma.md

-Analemma Read Me
+Analemma3D Read Me
 ====

-_This is the read me for Analemma 3D R1.
-Needs much updating._
+_This is the read me for Analemma3D R18 & below._

 ## Concept